Slope Records: History

 Phoenix-based Slope Records was formed in 2015 as an outlet to bring attention to selected bands and music.
 Initially, just a hobby for the founder, Thomas Lopez, Slope Records quickly evolved into a growing entity in the music business and featured an expanding list of artists creating new music, as well as an array of punk re-issues.

 “Slope” refers to Sunnyslope, Arizona where the label's home offices are located.
 Sunnyslope is now part of central Phoenix, but was once the north edge of town.
 Part of the mission of Slope Records was to bring attention to the burgeoning Phoenix music scene through the re-release of classic Arizona punk rock bands as well as new releases by both Arizona and national acts.

 Slope Records released Product of America by Exterminators on Election Day 2016, which was, at the time, the biggest release on the label.
 Exterminators are a Phoenix punk rock super group featuring Dan “Johnny Macho” Clark on vocals (Victory Acres, Feederz), Doug “Buzzy Murder” Clark on guitar (Mighty Sphincter), Don Bolles on drums (Germs, 45 Grave), and Cris Kirkwood (Meat Puppets) on bass.
 Other releases include work by Fuckemos, Nip Drivers, Mighty Sphincter, Surfbort, and Red Squares among others.

 First wave Phoenix punk rock band Feederz signed with Slope Records in early February 2017.
 Frank Discussion, Clear Bob (Dan Clark/Johnny Macho from Exterminators), and DH Peligro (Dead Kennedys) reunited to create their socially and politically charged brand of Dadaist punk.
 Their initial Slope Records’ release was scheduled to come out in April 2017 featuring controversial cover art by Mike Fisher depicting United States President Donald Trump dressed as Adolf Hitler.

 In September 2016, Slope Records began a relationship with skateboard legend and punk rock singer, Duane Peters.
 Since then, Peter's signed on with Slope and the label has released three 7” EPs by Peters.
 The first release from March 2017 featured Peters’ early 80s band, Political Crap, and contains three songs originally recorded for the 1981 compilation record, Who Cares (American Standard).

-In March 2017 Slope Records started recording a full-length record with Moonlight Magic a Phoenix-based exotica band lead by Jaime Paul Lamb a local garage musician, archivist and Mason.
+In March 2017 Slope Records started recording a full-length record with Moonlight Magic a Phoenix-based exotica band led by Jaime Paul Lamb a local garage musician, archivist and Mason.
 After recording Moonlight Magic for the album titled Phoenixotica, Slope Records founder Thomas Lopez aka Tommy Blank and Jaime Paul Lamb aka Jaime Blank formed a project in October 2017 called The Blankz and recorded their first 7” titled White Baby.